meadot01/adherent_sample_oven/README.md

 The master branch contains the software to use the device to monitor an oven with up to 30 samples.
 It uses a thermocouple to monitor temperature in the oven and records the elapsed time and the final temperature that each sample has been triggered at.

-The branch sheer-testing-variant contains a variation of the code that does not worry about temperature.
+The branch shear-testing-variant contains a variation of the code that does not worry about temperature.
 It does have some additional functionality added:

   - Each sample can be given a sample name.
 This name will be recorded in the log file.
   - Each sample can be started and stopped independently.